Generative Art & Image Analyses2018

 Browser is a singles community exclusively for users of Internet Explorer.
 Traditional values, and traditional markup standards.

-No more kinky CSS3.
 No more unsolicited lightbox modals.
-Just you, a few marquees, and a fun-loving group of single luddites.
+Just you, a few GIFS, and a fun-loving group of single luddites.

 Photobama is the selfie app you've been waiting for.
 Simply snap a photo, and then drop Obama or your celebrity de jour into the background.
 Currently only offered for iOS.